andifalk/secure-oauth2-oidc-workshop/intro-labs/auth-code-demo/README.md

-# Intro-Lab: OAuth 2.0 Authorization Code Grant Flow in Details
+# Intro-Lab: OAuth 2.0 Authorization Code Grant Flow in Detail

-A client demonstrating all steps of an OAuth 2.0 Authorization Code Grant Flow.
+A client demonstrating all steps of an [OAuth 2.0 Authorization Code Grant](https://www.rfc-editor.org/rfc/rfc6749.html#page-24) Flow.

 __Important note:
 This demo client is just for demonstrating purposes.
 All the mandatory validations